MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/aligning.rst

 .. cmdoption:: -s NUMBER
                --speaker_characters NUMBER

-   Number of characters to use to identify speakers, if not specified, the aligner assumes that the directory name is the identifier for the speaker
+   Number of characters to use to identify speakers; if not specified, the aligner assumes that the directory name is the identifier for the speaker

 .. cmdoption:: -j NUMBER
                --num_jobs NUMBER

-  Number of jobs to use, defaults to 3, set higher if you have more processors available and would like to align faster
+  Number of jobs to use; defaults to 3, set higher if you have more processors available and would like to align faster

 .. cmdoption:: -v